-A low dividend yield means investors must be expecting market beating dividend growth
+A low dividend yield means investors must be expecting market-beating dividend growth

 With Marks and Spencer’s shares currently trading at 565p, the company’s dividend yield is just 3.2%.
-That’s slightly below the 3.6% yield which is available from the FTSE 100 (with the large-cap index at 6,800 points).
+That’s slightly below the 3.6% yield that is available from the FTSE 100 (with the large-cap index at 6,800 points).

 To justify that lower dividend yield, investors must be expecting Marks and Spencer’s dividend to grow faster than “average”, i.e. faster than the FTSE 100’s dividend.